NLESC-JCER/QMCTorch/docs/tutorial_geo_opt.rst

 Geometry Optimization
 ====================================

 We present here a complete example on how to use QMCTorch on a H2O molecule.
 As previously the firs task is to import all the modules needed

 >>> from torch import optim
 >>> from torch.optim import Adam
->>>  from qmctorch.wavefunction import Orbital
+>>>  from qmctorch.wavefunction import SlaterJastrow
 >>> from qmctorch.solver import SolverOrbital
 >>> from qmctorch.samplerimport Metropolis
 >>> from qmctorch.wavefunction import Molecule
 >>> from qmctorch.utils import plot_energy

 We then define the molecule.
 We read here an xyz file of a water molecule where the three atoms are on the same line.

 >>> # define the molecule